ejfeilich/ejfeilich.github.io/content/authors/admin/_index.md

 ---

 I am an economist in the Office of Economic Policy in the U.S. Department of the Treasury.
 My research explores the interactions between monetary policy, wealth inequality, and the macroeconomy.

+Views and opinions expressed are my own and do not necessarily represent official Treasury positions or policy.
 {style="text-align: justify;"}